Introducing Text Control Agent Skills

 The Text Control Agent Skills follow the open Agent Skills structure.
 This structure organizes each skill as a self-contained folder containing instructions and reference documentation.

-The skills repository is available here.
+The skills repositories is available here.

 https://github.com/TextControl/txtextcontrol-document-editor-skills